prikhi/pencil/docs/source/reference/behaviors.rst

 Width
 -----

-This behaviour is used to assign the "width" attribute of the target object.
+This behavior is used to assign the "width" attribute of the target object.

 Target object
 ^^^^^^^^^^^^^